canonical/repo-policy-compliance/charm/docs/index.md

 juju deploy repo-policy-compliance repo-policy --config charm_token=abc --config github_token="github_pat_foobar" --channel latest/edge
 ```

-[note]
-For `repo-policy-compliance` to work, the `charm_token` and `github_token` configurations must be set.
-The `charm_token` is chosen by you and must be shared with the authenticating client to generate one-time token authentication.
+> NOTE: For `repo-policy-compliance` to work, the `charm_token` and `github_token` configurations must be set.
+The `charm_token` is
+> chosen by you and must be shared with the authenticating client to generate one-time token authentication.

-The `github_token` is either a GitHub Personal Access Token (with repo scope) or a fine-grained token with read permission for Administration.
+> The `github_token` is either a GitHub Personal Access Token (with repo scope) or a fine-grained token with read permission for Administration.

-Read more about the allowed GitHub authentication in [Reference](https://github.com/canonical/repo-policy-compliance/blob/main/charm/docs/reference/github-auth.md).
+> Read more about allowed GitHub authentication methods in the [Reference document](https://github.com/canonical/repo-policy-compliance/blob/main/charm/docs/reference/github-auth.md).
-[/note]

 Integrate PostgreSQL and `repo-policy-compliance`: